AdeNurhopipah/XAI_DL_EEG_Depression/README.md

    Steps to follow :

-   - Load synthetic datasets and do pre-processing (load_
+   - Load synthetic datasets and do pre-processing (load_sereega_db.py)

-   - Train with DL models
+   - Train with DL models (train_sereega_db.py)

-   - Implement XAI methods on the model

-   - Do sensitivity and robustness test
+   - Implement XAI methods on the model and do sensitivity and robustness tests (sensitivity_eval.py and robustness_eval.py)

 5. Load, train and evaluate real EEG datasets in Depression analysis